ricardobna/docs/Tutorials/gettingstarted/Step12.rst

             list.addChild(new ContactWidget("Label" + i, Image.getImage("/images/mj.png")));
         }

-- The class should be
+- The class should be as follows

    .. code:: java